Ainhum: Signs and symptoms

 The groove begins on the lower and internal side of the base of the fifth toe, usually according to the plantar-digital fold.
 The groove becomes gradually deeper and more circular.
 The rate of spread is variable, and the disease may progress to a full circle in a few months, or still be incomplete after years.
 In about 75 percent of cases both feet are affected, though not usually to the same degree.
 There is no case reported where it begins in any other toe than the fifth, while there is occasionally a groove on the fourth or third toe.
 The distal part of the toe swells and appears like a small potato.
 The swelling is due to lymphatic edema distal to the constriction.
 After a time crusts can appear in the groove which can be infected with staphylococcus.

 While the groove becomes deeper, compression of tendons, vessels and nerves occurs.
 Bone is absorbed by pressure, without any evidence of infection.
 After a certain time all structures distal the stricture are reduced to an avascular cord.
 The toe’s connection to the foot becomes increasingly slender, and if it is not amputated, it spontaneously drops off without any bleeding.
 Normally it takes about five years for an autoamputation to occur.

 Cole describes four stages of ainhum:

 Pain is present in about 78% of cases.
 Slight pain is present in the earliest stage of ainhum, caused by pressure on the underlying nerves.
 Fracture of the phalanx or chronic sepsis is accompanied with severe pain.

 Cause

 The true cause of ainhum remains unclear.
 It is not due to infection by parasites, fungi, bacteria or virus, and it is not related to injury.
 Walking barefoot in childhood had been linked to this disease, but ainhum also occurs in patients who have never gone barefoot.
-Race seems to be one of the most predisposing factors and it may have a genetic component, since it has been reported to occur within families.
+Ethnicity seems to be one of the most predisposing factors and it may have a genetic component, since it has been reported to occur within families.
 Dent et al. discussed a genetically caused abnormality of the blood supply to the foot.
 It has been related to inadequate posterior tibial artery circulation and absence of plantar arch.